Gisella Giovenco: Activity as a publicist

-In 1979 she met Renzo Cortina, the famous gallerist and bookseller from Milan who entrusted her with the live conduction of L’angolo del libro at Antennatre.
-Among some 30 of her guests she reminds Gina Lagorio, Nantas Salvalaggio, Giulio Bedeschi, Carlo Castellaneta, Alberto Lattuada, Romano Battaglia, Alberto Bertuzzi, Alberto Bevilacqua, Renato Pozzetto, Luciano Sechi and Paolo Mosca.
-In the ‘80s she starts working for Il Giornale Nuovo in the fashion advertorials.
-Besides Indro Montanelli she meets Gianni Granzotto, Cesare Biazzi Vergani, Marcello Staglieno who let her feel at home.
-She also collaborates with the editorial board in Genoa.
+In 1979 she met Renzo Cortina, the famous gallerist and bookseller from Milan who entrusted her with the composition of L’angolo del libro at Antennatre.
+Among some 30 of her guests were: Gina Lagorio, Nantas Salvalaggio, Giulio Bedeschi, Carlo Castellaneta, Alberto Lattuada, Romano Battaglia, Alberto Bertuzzi, Alberto Bevilacqua, Renato Pozzetto, Luciano Sechi and Paolo Mosca.
+In the ‘80s she started working for Il Giornale Nuovo in the fashion advertorials.
+Besides Indro Montanelli she met Gianni Granzotto, Cesare Biazzi Vergani, Marcello Staglieno.
+She collaborates with the editorial board in Genoa.

-In 1987 Giovenco writes a series of interviews to famous personalities which is entitled Com’erano da piccoli -Infanzia e adolescenza di persone conosciute -.(How they were when children- infancy and adolescence of people known) Paolo Villaggio, Ornella Vanoni, Giorgio Soavi, Arnaldo Pomodoro, Gino Paoli, Ottavio Missoni, Bruno Lauzi, Ugo Gregoretti, Mino Damato, Walter Chiari, Carlo Castellaneta, Gianni Baget Bozzo, Enzo Biagi Alberto Bertuzzi, Pippo Baudo, Enrico Baj.
+In 1987 Giovenco wrote a series of interviews to famous personalities called Com’erano da piccoli -Infanzia e adolescenza di persone conosciute -.(How they were when they were children- infancy and adolescence of celebrities) Paolo Villaggio, Ornella Vanoni, Giorgio Soavi, Arnaldo Pomodoro, Gino Paoli, Ottavio Missoni, Bruno Lauzi, Ugo Gregoretti, Mino Damato, Walter Chiari, Carlo Castellaneta, Gianni Baget Bozzo, Enzo Biagi Alberto Bertuzzi, Pippo Baudo, Enrico Baj.

-It will become a book published by Rebellato in 1993.[1]
+It was published by Rebellato in 1993.
 In April 1994 she took part in the television programme Maurizio Costanzo Show, where she presented her book.